Do you know all the ways your music can generate income?

 How to collect sync licensing fees?

-You can handle your own sync licensing, negotiating with music supervisors yourself, or you can use a sync licensing service such as CD Baby — which is included at NO EXTRA COST with all our distribution.
-We’ve gotten big placements for artists on HBO, Showtime, NBC, FX, MTV, and many more.
+You can handle your own sync licensing, negotiating with music supervisors yourself, or you can use a sync licensing service like the ones included in CDB Boost.

 Important: CD Baby’s sync licensing service is NON-exclusive, meaning you’re free to use other sync agencies as well.